 Office of the Australian Information Commissioner (OAIC)

-Can help individuals in relation to their rights under the Privacy Act and related legislation.
-Can investigate complaints about interferences with privacy under the Privacy Act by Commonwealth government agencies or private sector organisations, including health service providers, credit providers and credit reporting agencies.
+The OAIC can help individuals in relation to their rights under the Privacy Act and related legislation.
+They can investigate complaints against Commonwealth government agencies or private sector organisations, including health service providers, credit providers and credit reporting agencies.

 GPO Box 5288 Sydney NSW 2001